emilsekerinski/softwaredesign/README.md

 The course notes are being constantly revised; comments are welcome.
 See my [home page](http://www.cas.mcmaster.ca/~emil/) for the latest installments of the courses using these notes.
 Of course, I would love to hear if you plan to use these notes for courses or otherwise.

-Most images are cell attachments, which are not rendered by GitHub, rather than linked files, which are rendered, but not in the correct size.
+Most images are cell attachments, which are not rendered by GitHub.
+Images that are linked files are rendered, but not in the correct size.
 To view the notebooks properly, follow the instructions below.

 -- Emil Sekerinski

-## Installation
+### Installation

 You need [Python 3](https://www.python.org/downloads/).
 Update `pip3` or `pip`, depending on your installation: